 Noted for her “lovely tone and convincing dramatic arc” mezzo-soprano Anna Laurenzo has gained experience in a wide range of repertoire over her diverse career.
-In the spring of 2020, Ms. Laurenzo will make her Off-Broadway debut understudying the role of Mrs, Van Buren and singing in the ensemble of the world premiere of Intimate Apparel (Lincoln Center Theater) by Ricky Ian Gordon and Lynn Nottage.
-Additional upcoming engagements include, Janáček's The Diary of One Who Disappeared, a role and company debut as Dorabella in Così fan tutte with the Glacier Symphony, returning to the role for the Metropolitan Opera Guild and returning to Chicago Opera Theater in the fall of 2019, singing the role of Meg Weathers in the Chicago premiere of Everest.
+In the spring of 2020, Ms. Laurenzo made her Off-Broadway debut understudying the role of Mrs. Van Buren and singing in the ensemble of the world premiere of Intimate Apparel at the Lincoln Center Theater by Ricky Ian Gordon and Lynn Nottage (postponed due to COVID19.)
+Additional recent engagements include, Janáček's The Diary of One Who Disappeared, a role and company debut as Dorabella in Così fan tutte with the Glacier Symphony followed by Dorabella with the Metropolitan Opera Guild and her Fall 2019 return to Chicago Opera Theater, performing the role of Meg Weathers in the Chicago premiere of Everest.

 Ms. Laurenzo made her initial appearances within the New York City classical performance scene in the autumn of 2017.
 She was heard in performances with New York Theatre Ballet, the Metropolitan Opera Guild, and the American Opera Society.

-Ms. Laurenzo has been recognized on the vocal competition circuit, most recently winning the New York district of the 2018 Metropolitan Opera National Council Auditions.
+Ms. Laurenzo has been recognized on the vocal competition circuit, most recently winning the 2021 Artist Presentation Society Competition, and winning Second Prize in the 2021 Schubert Club Competition.
+She also has recently won the New York district of the 2018 Metropolitan Opera National Council Auditions.
 In 2017 she was second place winner for the Fielder Grant, and in 2016 she won an encouragement award from the Metropolitan Opera National Council Auditions, was honored as a finalist for the American Prize, and competed as a semi-finalist in the Opera Birmingham competition.